📖 Read Time: 12 Minutes

 For beginners, it’s better to focus on strength building since it would still help you build muscles while not getting much DOMS or Delayed On-set Muscle Soreness.
 It’s the soreness you feel the next day after a workout.
 It’s because the higher the volume, the higher the chance of DOMS which isn’t that necessary to build muscle.

-But that’s why training with The Movement Athlete Academy poses such an advantage.
+But that’s why training with a structured approach poses such an advantage.
 You’ll be given an assessment and you’ll know exactly where you can start because not all beginners will start at the same point.

 From your assessment, you will be given exercise progressions you can use to stimulate mechanical tension that is specific to you.